o19s/elasticsearch-learning-to-rank/demo/README.md

 # Learning to Rank Demo

 This demo uses data from [TheMovieDB](http://themoviedb.org) (TMDB) to demonstrate Learning to Rank in Elasticsearch.

+## Install Dependencies

 This demo is a set of Python 3 scripts that use the elasticsearch client library, requests for HTTP requests, and jinja2 templates to help format Elasticsearch queries given a keyword.

-## Install Dependencies
+The demo uses Ranklib, a java library bundled as a jar file.
+Be sure you have Java 8 installed.

-See requirements.txt for a set of dependencies.
+See requirements.txt for a set of Python dependencies.
 You can install those with pip with:

 ```
 pip install -r requirements.txt